Weakly interacting oscillators on dense random graphs: Introduction, Organization and Set-up

 \section{Introduction, Organization and Set-up}

 In the last twenty years there has been a growing interest in complex networks and inhomogeneous particle systems.
-The classical mean-field framework (see, e.g., \cite{cf:Oel84,cf:szni}) in which the particles are all connected with each other, has been extended to include interactions described by general networks.
-In these more general models, the interaction between two particles depends on the weight of the edge connecting the two in an underlying network, see, e.g., \cite{cf:Arenas,cf:RTPK16}.
+The classical mean-field framework (see, e.g., \cite{cf:Oel84,cf:szni}) in which all the particles are connected with each other, has been extended to include interactions described by general networks.
+In these more general models, the interaction between two particles depends on the weight of the edge connecting the two in an underlying network. {\change Applications of these models include mean-field games \cite{cf:CarmonaI, cf:CH18}, synchronization phenomena \cite{cf:Arenas}, neuroscience \cite{cf:RTPK16}, and statistical mechanics \cite{van_enter_gibbsianness_2009} among others.}

-The first mathematically rigorous results appeared only recently \cite{cf:BBW,cf:DGL}.
-They consider weakly interacting particle systems defined on certain graph sequences.
-They show that, under suitable conditions on the degrees, the system converges to the classical mean-field limit as the number of particles tends to infinity.
-However, these works leave several relevant questions unanswered: is it possible to characterize the graph sequences for which the system converges to the mean-field limit?
-How sensitive are the dynamics to the degree inhomogeneity in the underlying graph?
-How does the graph structure affect the long-time behavior?
-See also \cite{cf:C19,cf:CDG,cf:L18}.
+The first mathematically rigorous results {\change on McKean-Vlasov particle systems and graphs appeared only recently \cite{cf:BBW,cf:DGL}: they consider certain graph sequences with diverging average degree.
+Under suitable homogeneity conditions on the degrees, the system is described by the classical mean-field limit \cite{cf:szni} as the number of particles tends to infinity.} The cited works leave several relevant questions unanswered: is it possible to characterize the graph sequences for which the system converges to the mean-field limit?
+How sensitive is the system dynamics to the degree inhomogeneity in the underlying graph? {\change The existing literature, see, e.g., \cite{cf:BCW20, cf:CDG,cf:L18}, focuses on a large class of particle systems and different graph regimes, i.e., from dense to almost sparse graphs, yet they are unable to fully include the well-known class of exchangeable random graphs \cite{cf:DJ08} in their result.

-We address these questions by considering a system of weakly interacting oscillators, i.e., functions taking values in the one-dimensional torus.
-The interactions between the particles are encoded in a general random graph sequence.
-Our main object of study is the empirical measure associated to this system.
-We rely on the recent graphon theory for the notion of graph convergence and graph limit, see \cite{cf:Lov}.
-Graphons are a generalization of dense graph sequences, and have proven to be useful in a variety of contexts which nowadays include mean-field games as well, see \cite{cf:CH18, cf:CCGL19} and references therein.

-Our main result is a Law of Large Numbers for the empirical measure.
-More precisely, if the underlying graph sequence converges to some (possibly random) graphon, then we characterize the limit of the empirical measure as the solution to a non-linear Fokker-Planck equation suitably weighted by the corresponding graph limit.
-We do not impose any regularity condition on the graph sequence nor on the limiting graphon.
-Thus, our result holds for very general graph sequences such as exchangeable random graphs, see \cite{cf:DJ08}.

-As a byproduct, we present a characterization of deterministic and random graph sequences for which the behavior of the empirical measure is approximately mean-field.
-Notably, we show that the map associating to each graphon the solution to the corresponding Fokker-Planck equation is H\"older-continuous.
-The continuity is obtained with respect to the cut-distance on the space of graphons and a classical Wasserstein distance on the space of trajectories.